| I think there is a phrase 400 miles of bad road. That pretty

 we put air in the tire every stop and poured the water.
 What

 should have been a 2 hour trip lasted 5 hours one way.
+We finally arrive.
+An older man meets us at the door.
+He

 walked us back to the warehouse and showed us to the machines.